alast-ai/CloneCraft/README.md

 # License

-CloneCraft is licensed under the GLU General Public license.
+CloneCraft is licensed under the GNU General Public license.
 See the [LICENSE](LICENSE) file for more details.

 **[Back to top](#table-of-contents)**